 1. Start With a Floorplan When Possible

-Before you move any further into the process, start with securing a floorplan of the site you’ll be surveying.
-Building floorplans will be the most accurate representation of actual dimensions and may reveal hidden features or obstacles that your team wouldn’t notice on a site visit.
+Before you move any further into the process, the first step is to secure a floorplan of the site you’ll be surveying.
+Facility floorplans will be the most accurate representation of actual dimensions and may reveal hidden features or obstacles that your team wouldn’t notice on a site visit.

 If you’re unable to secure a floorplan, you could use a satellite image from Google Maps.
 [System Surveyor lets you access Google Maps directly from the app and will auto-set the scale.]
 Another common option is to take a picture of a fire escape plan.
 For other ideas of how to get a floorplan, check out our blog post on the topic.